Tocha10101/divorce_preventer/README.md

-# divorce_preventer
+# Divorce Preventer
-A service to detects the possibility of divorces with ML algorithms
+A service to detect the possibility of divorces with ML algorithms